F5Networks/f5-aci-servicecenter/docs/index.rst

 For support for the F5 ACI ServiceCenter app, `file an issue on Github <https://github.com/F5Networks/f5-aci-servicecenter/issues>`_.

-To download F5 ACI ServiceCenter app, go to `Cisco DC App Center <https://dcappcenter.cisco.com/f5-aci-servicecenter.html>`_.
+To download the F5 ACI ServiceCenter app, go to `Cisco DC App Center <https://dcappcenter.cisco.com/f5-aci-servicecenter.html>`_.

 For details on supported versions, see :doc:`Support <support>`.